koppi/mk/Machinekit-Beckhoff-CX9020.md

 The config files for my CNC mill are hosted in the cx9020 branch at: https://github.com/koppi/mk/tree/cx9020/linuxcnc/configs/koppi-cnc .

 With https://github.com/koppi/mk/blob/cx9020/linuxcnc/configs/koppi-cnc/systemd-register.py the mklauncher.service gets registered with systemd, which takes care to start mklauncher at bootup.
 Simply connect to the CX9020 via MachinekitClient.
-You should then be able to start / stop the CNC and interact with the CNC via the the Cetus GUI.
+You should then be able to start / stop the CNC and interact with the CNC via the Cetus GUI.

 ### ChangeLog